Categories

 Here are some landscapes I’ve seen recently that I enjoyed —

-One reply on “Perfect Naming Convention_BlogPost_use_final”
+4 replies on “Perfect Naming Convention_BlogPost_use_final”

 Hi Jess!
 I LOVE this post.
 I am very much on the same page about the readings and your thoughts about being the “thing” that is organized.
 I think for me, there are spaces where I definitely need structure, perhaps more in Data Management, but I love your point about walking around with your dog to figure out your project or ideas.
 I think a lot of us have something similar and our guardrails shouldn’t have to get rid of those processes… maybe it requires an individualized approach to management tools?